Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Now click on Uninstall updates.

-- List of updates will now appear.
-Double click on a specific update in order to remove it.
+- Double-click on a specific update to remove it.

-Solution 6 – Disable Turbo Boost feature in BIOS
+6. Disable the Turbo Boost feature in BIOS

-- Press Windows Key + S and enter sound.
-Select Sound from the list of results.
+- Press Windows key + S and enter sound.
+Now pick Change system sounds.

-Some users are also recommending to disable additional audio devices from Device Manager.
+Some users are also recommending disabling additional audio devices from Device Manager.
 To do that, follow these steps:

-- Press Windows Key + X to open Win + X menu and choose Device Manager.
+- First, press Windows key + X and choose Device Manager.

-- When confirmation message appears click on Yes.
+- When the confirmation message appears, click on Yes.

 After disabling all non-default devices, the problem should be resolved.